ADVERTISEMENT

 On the other hand, you could get a lot more out of the “CFX Grand” with an external amplifier.
 After all, the grand piano sound itself is certainly up to it.
 And, when playing with headphones, you can enjoy the CFX grand piano sound to its full potential.

-Of course, the 50 “Classical Musical Masterpieces” known from the previous Arius generation are also fun to play on the YDP-S35.
-Rather, they actually challenge those practicing.
-If you want to start at a lower level, you should first warm up with one of the 303 “Lesson Songs” as a finger exercise: The four current Arius models – including the S35 – are ahead of their predecessor with these piano etudes.
+Naturally, the 50 ‘Classical Musical Masterpieces’ from the previous Arius generation are still enjoyable to play on the YDP-S35.
+In fact, they offer a real challenge for those practicing.
+For beginners or those wanting to start at an easier level, it’s a good idea to warm up with one of the 303 ‘Lesson Songs’ as a finger exercise.
+The four current Arius models – including the S35 – surpass their predecessors with the addition of these piano etudes.

 A metronome and a 2-track MIDI recorder with song memory are also on board.